-1Cox L, Nelson H, Lockey R, Calabria C, Chacko T, Finegold I, Nelson M, Weber R, Bernstein DI, Blessing-Moore J, Khan DA, Lang DM, Nicklas RA, Oppenheimer J, Portnoy JM, Randolph C, Schuller DE, Spector SL, Tilles S, Wallace D. J Allergen immunotherapy: a practice parameter third update.
+Informed consent should include a discussion of the potential immunotherapy-induced adverse reactions, and this discussion should be documented in the patient's medical record.1 1Cox L, Nelson H, Lockey R, Calabria C, Chacko T, Finegold I, Nelson M, Weber R, Bernstein DI, Blessing-Moore J, Khan DA, Lang DM, Nicklas RA, Oppenheimer J, Portnoy JM, Randolph C, Schuller DE, Spector SL, Tilles S, Wallace D. J Allergen immunotherapy: a practice parameter third update.
 Allergy Clin Immunol.
 2011 Jan;127(1 Suppl):S1-55.

-The Assessment of Asthma Symptoms Prior to Administration of Allergen Immunotherapy Injection(s) measure was developed by the Joint Task Force on Quality and Performance Measures, a joint task force of the American Academy of Allergy Asthma and Immunology (AAAAI) and American College of Allergy Asthma and Immunology (ACAAI).
+The Documentation of the Consent Process for Subcutaneous Allergen Immunotherapy in the Medical Record measure was developed by the Joint Task Force on Quality and Performance Measures, a joint task force of the American Academy of Allergy Asthma and Immunology (AAAAI) and American College of Allergy Asthma and Immunology (ACAAI).
 The measure is not a clinical guideline, does not establish a standard of medical care, and has not been tested for all potential applications.
-The CPT[®] contained in the measure specification is copyright 2004-2014 American Medical Association.
+The CPT® contained in the measure specification is copyright 2004-2014 American Medical Association.